Last edited on Nov 13, 2023

 We May Change Mediacom Equipment:

 Mediacom has the right, but not the obligation, to upgrade, replace or otherwise change the Mediacom Equipment.
 You agree that such changes may be made without advance notice or your specific consent and agree that they may be performed at your Premises or, if technically possible, remotely through downloads, at our option.
 In some instances, you may need to exchange or pick up new or additional Mediacom Equipment.
 If you do not cooperate in making changes, the availability or quality of the Services may be adversely affected, up to and including loss of Service.
-The functionality of any Purchased Equipment is not guaranteed or warranted by Mediacom.
-Additionally, any such changes may impair or eliminate the functionality of Purchased Equipment.
-Mediacom has no obligation to upgrade, repair, modify or accommodate any Purchased Equipment.
-Any changes to or replacement of Purchased Equipment will be your obligation and at your sole cost.
+The functionality of any Purchased Equipment or other Customer Equipment is not guaranteed or warranted by Mediacom.
+Additionally, any such changes may impair or eliminate the functionality of Purchased Equipment or other Customer Equipment.
+Mediacom has no obligation to upgrade, repair, modify or accommodate any Purchased Equipment or other Customer Equipment.
+Any changes to or replacement of Purchased Equipment or other Customer Equipment will be your obligation and at your sole cost.